cda-tum/mqt-core/README.md

 - `MQT::CoreZX`: A library for working with ZX-diagrams and the ZX-calculus.
 - `MQT::CoreECC`: A library for working with error correcting codes (ECCs) for quantum computing.
 - `MQT::CorePython`: A Python interface for the MQT Core library (e.g., facilitating the import of Qiskit QuantumCircuits).

-If you have any questions, feel free to create a [discussion](https://github.com/cda-tum/mqt-core/discussions) or an [issue](https://github.com/cda-tum/mqt-core/issues) on [GitHub](https://github.com/cda-tum/mqt-core).

 ## System Requirements